 - Quick procedure than typical braces

-- Fewer visits required to the dental office
+- Fewer visits are required to the dental office

 - Due to its gradual movement, it is a much smoother process than normal ones

-There are various insurance plans that cover the dental positioning therapies which can include this type too.
-Perform a little research and you’ll come up with different plans that can help you save some money.
+There are various insurance plans that cover orthodontic treatments which can include Invisalign too.
+Do a little research and you’ll come up with different insurance plans that can help you save some cash.
 Premiums are usually higher than the normal plans and you got to pay some amount of the bill but it will help you save money too.

-Hardy Pediatric Dentistry and Orthodontics has multiple PPO Insurances plans.
+Hardy Pediatric Dentistry & Orthodontics has multiple PPO Insurances plans.
 Plus, we are always ready to file insurance on your behalf.
-If you are still doubtful in choosing between insurance plans, we’ll provide you complimentary benefits check and take care of the insurance paperwork to give you maximum benefits.
+If you are still doubtful about choosing between insurance plans, we’ll provide you with a complimentary benefits check and take care of the insurance paperwork to ensure you maximize your benefits.

-Unluckily, Medicare and Medicaid offer no coverage for clear braces.
+Unfortunately, Medicare and Medicaid offer no coverage for clear braces.
 Medicare has programs to help citizens of at least 65 years of age and offers coverage for emergency-related dental costs.
 Still, there are some chances of Medicaid or Children’s Health Insurance Program (CHIP) helping you with your dental problems in your state.
-If you want to pay for this procedure through Medicaid, it will only be accepted for a child or an emergency case.
+If you want to pay for this type of orthodontic procedure through Medicaid, it will only be accepted for a child or an emergency case.
 Probably, you’ll be required to prove that you can get clear braces for the same price as normal.
 On the other hand, you may also try applying for a government loan.

-FSA is a specified amount of pretax money that is taken out of your income and lay aside only to be spent on healthcare costs.
-These are only offered by some employers and often included in the employee benefits packages.
+FSA is a specified investment amount of pretax money that is taken out of your income and set aside only to be spent on healthcare costs.
+These are only offered by some employers and are often included in the employee benefits packages.
 These can be easily used with a debit card and accessed at whatever time.
 Note that these funds cannot roll over, so you should make use of them before the year ends.
-To learn more about FSA’s, click here.
+To learn more about FSAs, click here.

 HSA is a government-operated savings account that enables you to put aside pretax income to cover healthcare costs that your insurance didn’t pay for.
-Learn more about HSA’s.
-Such contributions are tax-deductible.
-Basically, there are two major differences between an FSA and a company-sponsored HSA: The funds available in HSA roll over to the next year and HSA’s demands you to have highly-deductible insurance plans.
+Your contribution is tax-deductible.
+Basically, there are two major differences between an FSA and a company-sponsored HSA: the funds available in HSA roll over to the next year, and HSA’s demands you to have highly-deductible insurance plans.
 Find out more about HSAs.

 Before anything else, contact both your doctor’s office and benefits representative as you may be capable of paying your doctor for this service and receive reimbursement from your FSA/HSA.
 Plus, your benefits sponsor may be able to pay your doctor without an intermediary.

-You can always find if there are any dental schools located in your local region that may offer some discounted services.
-Some schools are available that offer discounts on services once you agree to allow a student to practice by taking care of your dental service.
+You can always find out if there are any dental schools located in your local region that may offer some economical dental services.
+Some schools may offer cheaper treatment cost near your area as long as you agree to allow a student to practice by taking care of your dental service.
 A good dental school makes sure that a board-certified dental expert supervises the student who is taking care of you and providing you the services.

 There are many offices that feature monthly payment plans to help you from paying the whole bill at one time.
-You can always learn about the inhouse payment plans they offer.
-People often neglect their dental health conditions due to the cost of the services which later on gets even more worse.
-Know that your oral health is as important to us as it is for you.
-We are here to help you avoid any possible dental problems that may occur by offering some options to make payments for your dental services.
+You can always learn about the in-house payment plans they offer.
+We are here to help you avoid any possible dental problems that may occur by offering some options to lessen your financial burdens for your dental services.
 Please know that we accept all major credit cards, including Visa, Master Card, and American Express.
 Also, we work in collaboration with external finance providers like CareCredit, and the Lending Club.
 Give us a call today to know how much is the monthly payment.